navikt/kafka-sandbox/README.md

 End result: all valid messages that could be stored, have been stored, and the poison pill null message was simply skipped.
-Also, there is a performance benefit when comparing to the `RetryingErrorHandler`, since the valid messages are not written multiple times to the store.
+Also, there is a performance benefit when comparing to the `RetryingErrorHandler`, since the valid messages are not written multiple times to the store during retries/recovery.

 ### What about transient failures when storing events ?          <a name="spring-batch-error-6"/>